lev-i/E2E-setup-instructions/Test latest SDK build.md

 <br/><br>
 - Execute `kubectl get pods` and make sure all pods are ready and in running state. (may take a couple minutes)
 - Troubleshoot any pod: `kubectl logs <POD NAME>`
+<br/><br>
+- Run leaf-device project.
+    - Update the connection string in Device.cs to be as following:
+        - `"<LEAF_DEVICE CONNECTION STRING>;MqttGatewayHostName=localhost;UseTls=true;TcpPort=8883;CaFile=ca.pem"`
+    - Run the leaf-device project and make sure device successfully sends telemetry messages and it received the Twin information.